Aberration-optimized electro-optic time lens with a tunable aperture: Mathematical modeling of time aperture and phase error analysis

-we obtain the standard chirp rate derived earlier using the Taylor expansion, which shows the consistency of our approach with the standard approximation.
-The approximated chirp rate represents an ideal time lens of the chirp rate $K(\alpha)$ and time aperture $\alpha T$, see Fig.~\ref{fig:phaseResiduals}(a).
-Of course, sinusoidal modulation provides a quasi-quadratic phase with some deviations from the estimated ideal quadratic phase, which causes aberrations in a temporal system.
-The phase error in our case is given by
+The chirp rate obtained in Eq.~(7) corresponds to an ideal time lens characterized by the chirp rate $K(\alpha)$ and the time aperture $\alpha T$, see Fig.~\ref{fig:phaseResiduals}(a).
+However, sinusoidal modulation provides a quasi-quadratic phase that has some deviations from the estimated ideal quadratic phase, resulting in aberrations in a temporal optical system.
+The phase error is the deviation of the sinusoidal phase from a parabolic phase, described as follows:

-It is evident from Eq.~\eqref{eq:phaseResiduals} that the phase error is linearly dependent on the modulation amplitude.
-Note that it is independent of the modulation frequency and is a function of the fraction of the time period $t/T$, for a given aperture parameter.
-In Fig.~\ref{fig:phaseResiduals}(b), we show the numerically evaluated phase error for some values of the aperture parameter and compare with the phase error from the standard approximation.
-It is visually clear that our approach provides a smaller phase error within the defined time aperture marked with thin-dashed vertical lines.
+Equation~\eqref{eq:phaseResiduals} shows that the phase error depends linearly on the modulation amplitude.
+In Fig.~\ref{fig:phaseResiduals}(b), we show the numerically evaluated phase error for $\alpha = 0.5,$ and $0.9$ and compare it with the phase error from the standard approximation.
+Our approach clearly results in a reduced phase error within the specified time aperture, as indicated by the thin-dashed vertical lines.

 For many applications, it is sufficient to consider the peak-to-peak phase error in the desired temporal window.
 By construction of our approximation, we get zero phase error at the center and edges of the time aperture.
-We numerically find the position of the maximum phase error (see Fig.~\ref{fig:phaseResiduals}c), which can be approximated with a linear function of the aperture parameter.
-Now the maximum phase error can be evaluated as a function of the aperture parameter,
+We numerically find the position of the maximum phase error (see Fig.~\ref{fig:phaseResiduals}c), which scales linearly with the aperture parameter with a scaling factor $\gamma \approx 0.347$.
+Thus, the maximum phase error can be evaluated as a function of the aperture parameter by substituting $t/T = \gamma \alpha$ in Eq.~\eqref{eq:phaseResiduals},